 But with less than 40% of the GBR shelf mapped with in situ depth soundings, it is important to preserve and share the data already collected, and to work together to help fill bathymetry data gaps to support these important uses for the Reef.
 More broadly, the 3D depth data can be shared with the IHO Data Centre for Digital Bathymetry and the global Seabed 2030 Project.

-So we have partnered with the Great Barrier Reef Foundation to establish a pool of SmartLog USB data loggers in Cairns.
+We have been funded by the Great Barrier Reef Foundation to establish a pool of SmartLog USB data loggers in Cairns.
 This project is also an activity of the Citizens of the Great Barrier Reef, which gives people an increasing role in contributing valuable citizen science data to improve a fundamental dataset that helps the Reef.

-We invite enquiries by potential contributor vessels to collect crowdsourced bathymetry data across the Reef.
+We invite enquiries by potential volunteer vessels to collect crowdsourced bathymetry data across the Reef.